 About the Program

 Physician assistants play a critical role delivering high-quality, affordable health care to the nation, and more than ever before physician assistants are needed to meet the changing health care needs of our nation and the world.
-The MUSC Physician Assistant Studies (PAS) program is the perfect place to gain the skills, knowledge and experience to grab hold of this exciting, evolving career.
-We offers a Master of Science degree for individuals seeking to become physician assistants.
+The MUSC Physician Assistant Studies (MSPAS) program is the perfect place to gain the skills, knowledge and experience to grab hold of this exciting, evolving career.
+We offer a Master of Science degree for individuals seeking to become physician assistants.

-The PAS program begins at the end of May each year, and lasts for 7 semesters or approximately 27 months.
+The PAS program begins at the end of May each year, and lasts for seven semesters or approximately twenty-seven months.
 The first four semesters, which comprise the fifteen month didactic portion of the program, are devoted to classroom study.
-Students reside in Charleston taking courses 5 days a week over the first 15 months of the Program,
+Students reside in Charleston taking courses five days a week over the first fifteen months of the Program.

 During the last three semesters, which comprise the twelve month clinical year, students complete nine separate clinical clerkships at sites located throughout South Carolina and elsewhere.
 Clerkships include rotations in mental health, women’s health, internal medicine, family medicine, pediatrics, emergency medicine, and general surgery, as well as a primary care elective and a clerkship elective of the student’s choosing.

 Students are highly discouraged from having a job while in the PAS program.
 Some students choose to work part-time (starting after their first semester) as a work-study student through MUSC's Financial Aid Office.
 Scholarships may be available to currently enrolled students.
 Each semester, the Office of Student Life communicates with students about available scholarships.